SCHSAC Workgroups (Current and Past)

 - 2011-present: Public Health Emergency Preparedness Oversight Group

-Charge: Describe the current level of state-local interaction and technical assistance, engage in conversations to gain a shared understanding of current capacity and roles, and identify strategies for moving forward.
+Charge: Describe the current level of state-local interaction and technical assistance primarily, but not exclusively, at the district (regional) level; engage in conversations to gain a shared understanding of current capacity and roles at the state, regional, and local level; and identify strategies for how state and local public health can best work together at the regional level.

 2015-2016: Advancing Health Equity Workgroup